davidwhitenyc/SQL-ETL-Sheets-BigQuery-DataStudio/README.md

-## C. An Example Dashboard Built Using This Process
+## C. Example of a Dashboard Built Using This Process

 ![](https://github.com/davidwhitemsm/images-for-readme-documentation/blob/main/eets-BigQuery-Data%20Studio-Mockup-pg1.jpg)